Soure, Portugal

 Soure (/pt/), officially the Town of Soure (Vila de Soure), is a town and municipality of the Coimbra District, in Portugal.
 The population in 2011 was 19,245, in an area of 265.06 km².
 It includes a castle listed as a national monument.

 The village of Paleão, located a few kilometers from the village of Soure, is one of the largest clusters of houses in the municipality, where the old cotton and linen factory is located.

+In January 2026, Storm Kristin caused a catastrophic damage in the municipality of Soure.

 Parishes

 Administratively, the municipality is divided into 10 civil parishes (freguesias):